About me

 Short Bio

-I am currently a senior Artificial Intelligence scientist at J&J working on AI/ML for single cell omics/target ID applications.
-I received a master in Bioinformatics from the Max Planck Institute for Informatics and Saarland University in Germany.
-I did my PhD. with the International Max Planck Research School for Computer Science at the Max Planck Institute for Informatics.
-While at Max Planck, I was fortunate to be advised by Prof. Marcel Schulz, also I was a visiting student at Prof. Ernest Fraenkel’s lab.
+I am currently a principal Artificial Intelligence scientist at J&J working on AI/ML for multimodal data integration (omics, images, text, etc.), generative biology, and perturbational modeling.
+I received a master’s in Bioinformatics from the Max Planck Institute for Informatics and Saarland University in Germany.
+I did my PhD with the International Max Planck Research School for Computer Science at the Max Planck Institute for Informatics.
+While at Max Planck, I was fortunate to be advised by Prof. Marcel Schulz.
+I was also a visiting student at Prof. Ernest Fraenkel’s lab.
 From April 2019 - February 2021, I was a postdoctoral research associate at Broad Institute of MIT and Harvard, and MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) under the supervision of Prof. Manolis Kellis.
 In my spare time, I play soccer and go hiking.
 My favorite soccer player is Cristiano Ronaldo.

 Awards